Do Budgies regurgitate their food? ( Vet’s Opinion)

-Last Updated on November 27, 2022 by Ali Shahid
+Last Updated on January 8, 2024 by Ali Shahid

 Regurgitation is a natural behavior in birds.
 Astonishing isn’t it?
-The bird will bob its head and stretch its neck and throw up the food that is not digested.
+The bird will bob its head stretch its neck and throw up the food that is not digested.
 It is neither an illness nor an abnormality.
 It is a symbol of love and happiness for the companions in the bird’s language.

 Now Avian vet experts associate it with bird parenting.
 According to the experts, regurgitation is directed at mates or offspring since it’s a courting behavior or a way to feed their young.
 In most cases when the budgie is kept alone in the cage then it may regurgitate on its toys.